alloy/graphql-finland/talk.md

 Neat.

+However, and this may just be our use-case, we don’t have partial data at these stages.
+We’ve either resolved the data or we have an error.
+Hence, this approach would mean we’d always have an unneeded `null` field, which pollutes the namespace of the type unnecessarily.

-If you don’t control the server schema and are using a client that can extend a schema, you could try to retrofit these error fields into the schema on the client side based on the top-level GraphQL errors, as shown [here][retrofit-errors].
+Side-note: if you don’t control the server schema, and are using a client that can extend a server schema on the client, you could try to retrofit top-level GraphQL errors to these suggested error fields into the schema where they occurred based on the error `path`, as shown [here][retrofit-errors].

 ## Recap